 Planning and Zoning Offices

 In order to permit the construction of a new development or a commercial space, departments in charge of planning and zoning need all the information they can get.
-Oblique aerial imagery from all four cardinal helps these professionals make informed decisions to the benefit of their community about an area.
+Oblique aerial imagery from all four cardinal helps these professionals make informed decisions about an area to the benefit of their community.

 Public Works Departments